-In this college-level course you will learn object-oriented programming in Python, along with selected advanced concepts including ternary operators, anonymous lambda functions, filters, maps, decorators, JSON, XML, concurrency, event-driven programming, basics of working with data, and elements of computing.
+In this college-level course students learn object-oriented programming in Python, along with selected advanced concepts including ternary operators, anonymous lambda functions, filters, maps, decorators, JSON, XML, concurrency, event-driven programming, and the basics of working with data.

-- You learn how to use Python libraries including Matplotlib and Numpy.
+- Students learn how to use powerful Python libraries including Matplotlib, Numpy and Scipy.

-- An interactive companion app allows you to create your own projects, save them in their NCLab user account, and share them with others online.
+- An interactive Python coding app allows students to create portfolio artifacts and easily share them online.

 The prerequisite for this course are Python Fundamentals.

 One of the following browsers:

 This course is self-paced, and students practice each skill and concept as they go.
 Automatic feedback is built into the course for both practices and quizzes.

 The course is divided into four Units, and each Unit is composed of five Sections.
 Each Section consists of 7 instructional/practice levels, a quiz, and a master (proficiency) level.
 Students can return to any level or quiz for review.

 While learning skills in the Advanced Python course, students can practice writing code, work with libraries and create portfolio artifacts with NCLab’s Python app.

 Advanced Python is designed to take approximately 80-120 hours.
 Since the course is self-paced, the amount of time required to complete the course will vary from student to student.
 Students are responsible for learning both the tutorial content and the skills acquired through practice.